The more work you do on yourself before things happen, the easier it will be for you to move through difficult times.– Gabby Bernstein

 If you’re dealing with mild anxiety, you can combat it on your own, without external medical support.
-These techniques are the most common grounding methods to help you create a sense of comfort and feel more in control.
+These grounding techniques for anxiety are the most common to help you create a sense of comfort and feel more in control.

 The Havening Technique

-Havening is an alternative therapy for reducing anxiety and stress associated with traumatic memories, utilizing a simple touch called Havening touch, activation, and distraction.
+Havening is a great grounding technique for anxiety as well as stress associated with traumatic memories.
+It uses a simple touch called Havening touch, activation, and distraction.